OpenPrinting/openprinting.github.io/_documentation/02-designing-printer-drivers.md

 * <h3 id = "callback"> Callback Function </h3>

     This function tells the printer application what functions to call when performing job functions like starting a job, starting a page, writing a line, ending a page, ending a job, printing a raw job.
-Driver capability information and defaults(such as resolution, color etc.) are also provided here.
+Driver capability information and defaults(such as resolution, color, etc.) are also provided here.

         bool pcl_callback (
             pappl_system_t          *system,